Terr4/ESP-WIFI-NEOPIXEL-CONTROL/README.md

 Control colors, brightness and some effects with HTTP or MQTT calls.
 <br/><br/>
 <strong>Video of Script in Action</strong><br/>https://www.youtube.com/watch?v=9A8iUpCb1MI
+Alexa control in the video is not part of this description.

 <br/><br/>
 Example Calls below</strong>
 The http server gets initialzed on port 5001, this can be changed in the code.